kafran/kafran.codes/_posts/2023-07-19-learning-go-coconut-pi.md

   - go
 ---

-In one of the episodes of "Under the Radar," Marco and David discuss the backend for iOS independent developers.
-When picking a stack for building your indie app, they recommend sticking with something "boring".
-What could be more boring than Go?
-Tired of the countless different frameworks for Python and the continually changing API for the Swift language, I decided to learn Go once and for all to run on the server.

 I recently acquired a Raspberry Pi – specifically, the Raspberry Pi 3 model B+.
-While it's not the newest model, it's what I could afford here in Brazil due to the ongoing silicon shortage, which has driven prices even higher.
-After completing the [Tour Of Go](https://go.dev/tour/) and tackling a few challenges on [Python Challenge](http://www.pythonchallenge.com/) and [Project Euler](https://projecteuler.net/) to grasp the syntax, I embarked on my first little project.
+Even though it isn't the latest in the Raspberry Pi series, it's a powerful and versatile device that offers a world of possibilities for computing hobbyists like myself.
+Acquiring this device here in Brazil wasn't an easy task, particularly due to the ongoing silicon shortage that has led to inflated prices.

+Eager to explore its capabilities and simultaneously learn something new, I set out to create a monitoring application using Go – a robust language renowned for its simplicity and efficiency in handling concurrent operations.

 ## My Mini-Project: A Monitoring App in Golang

-The project is a dashboard for monitoring some of the Raspberry Pi metrics.
-It checks the Pi's temperature, clock speed, core voltage, and memory usage, and serves these metrics to any subscribed client.
-The app uses the server-sent events (SSE) protocol to push updates to the clients.
+My goal was to develop a dashboard that showcases various metrics from the Raspberry Pi, including temperature, clock speed, core voltage, and memory usage.
+The dashboard system is designed to serve these metrics to any subscribed client.
+As part of enhancing the project's capabilities, I chose to experiment with the recently introduced [Server-Sent Events extension of HTMX](https://deploy-preview-1650--htmx.netlify.app/extensions/server-sent-events/).
+This cutting-edge technology enables the server to push updates to a webpage over HTTP, establishing it as an exceptional tool for creating real-time applications."

 Let's walk through some critical parts of the code.